Posts

 Image

 Joseph Zito 's Invasion U.S.A.
-(1985) is one ridiculously over the top action flick—100% a Cannon film that only the producing team Golan and Globus could have spawned.
+(1985) is one ridiculously over the top action flick—100% a Cannon film that only the producing team of Golan and Globus could have spawned.
 Chuck Norris is Hunter, a reckless antihero with no backstory who dresses in all denim, doesn't know the meaning of shirt buttons and lives in the everglades, where he drives a mean air boat, ropes gators, and has an armadillo friend.
 Hunter will go the distance, including driving his pickup truck through malls, knifing a sucka, and blasting baddies with twin Uzis.
 Richard Lynch stars as his nemesis, Rostov, an unhinged Russian terrorist with endless rocket launcher ammo and a signature move of shooting dudes in the dick.
-Rostov has no qualms about mowing down innocent bystanders—be they Cuban immigrants or Christmas-decorating suburbanites—and no problem stealing anything he needs—be it LCVP s, helicopters, police cars, etc. In this Invasion the plot is thin but basically when Rostov invades the U.S
+Rostov has no qualms about mowing down innocent bystanders—be they Cuban immigrants or Christmas-decorating suburbanites—and no problem stealing anything he needs—be it LCVP s, helicopters, police cars, etc. In this Invasion , the plot is thin, but basically when Rostov invades t

 La Vérité (1960) ****